MikuX-Dev/Arch/README.md

 # ArchFiery:

-> [!WARNING]
-> ArchFiery is still in development.
-It is not recommended to use this script for now.

 ## Introduction:
 [ArchFiery](https://github.com/MikuX-Dev/ArchFiery) is a bash script that streamlines the installation process of [ArchLinux](https://archlinux.org).
 By executing only two terminal commands, users can effortlessly install [ArchLinux](https://archlinux.org).
 This script is specifically designed to install essential packages like the base system and bootloader.
 Additionally, it provides the option to install [ArchFiery](https://github.com/MikuX-Dev/ArchFiery) pkgs and [Blackarch-tools](https://blackarch.org/tools.html), which include a selection of tools from the [BlackArch](https://blackarch.org) Linux project.